 Protect Yourself and Your Baby

-If you have a parent or family member with a history of violence and irrational responses, be sure to protect yourself and you baby.
+If you have a parent or family member with a history of violence and irrational responses, be sure to protect yourself and your baby.
 You could bring a friend with you, tell them in a public place, or even avoid telling them altogether.
 It is your decision whether you want to tell a family member.
 Do not associate with anyone that is unsafe for you or your baby and do not let anyone demand that you make a specific decision regarding the future of your child.
 Becoming a mother or offering life to another family is a private and courageous decision that another person cannot make for you or pressure you into making.

 If you decide not to get a family member involved, it is essential that you find support elsewhere.
 Join a support group or find a mentor through adoption services programs or church programs to help you through your journey.
 The kind and supportive staff at Angel Adoption is available 24/7 to speak with women facing an unplanned pregnancy.
 We are here to listen and help you make the decision that is best for you and your baby.
-Call us anytime at 888-378-1112, or click here to get free information now.
+Call or text us anytime at 847-850-9612, or click here to get free information now.